 Best for Men: Columbia Men's Silver Ridge Cargo Shorts

 The Silver Ridge Cargo Shorts are one of Columbia's best apparel offerings.
 They feature UPF 50 protection and have Omni-Wick technology that keeps you cool and dry when you work up a sweat.
 The shorts have a classic fit, with a partial elastic waist and gusset detail for comfort during vigorous activities.
 Multiple mesh-lined pockets — including a zip-closure security pocket and side pockets with hook and loop closures — are convenient for storing small items.
 The material is strong as well; the shorts consist of durable nylon ripstop that will endure whatever snags or weather nature has in store for you.
 The shorts come in twelve different colors, mostly neutral, but also a few bold colors such as teal and bright red.
-Five-star Amazon reviewers noted that they love how lightweight and quick-drying the shorts' material is.

 Best Convertible: prAna Stretch Zion Convertible Pants